aziontech/azion-console-kit/.github/PULL_REQUEST_TEMPLATE/bug.md

 - [ ] Commits are tagged with the right word (feat, test, refactor, etc)
 - [ ] Application responsiveness was tested to different screen sizes
 - [ ] New tests are added to prevent the same issue from happening again
+- [ ] UI changes are validated by a team designer
 - [ ] Code is formatted and linted
 - [ ] Tags are added to the PR